scottstirling/btc-docker/README.md

 To build the Docker image locally:

  * Download and install latest stable release of Docker Desktop for your OS (or just Docker if on Linux) from https://docs.docker.com/get-docker/
- * In a terminal (or PowerShell or Cygwin on Windows), cd into the flash-docker-rdp project directory.
+ * In a terminal (or PowerShell or Cygwin on Windows), cd into the project directory.

 ```
 export DOCKER_BUILDKIT=1 COMPOSE_DOCKER_CLI_BUILD=1

 docker-compose build
 ```
-[output will update to console for 8 - 20 minutes to build the image, depending on network and host resources]
+[output will update to console for 40 - 90 minutes to build the image, depending on network and host resources]

 Let the build run until completed (hopefully no errors).
 If errors occur please report them.